 ART.
 My heart is happy just thinking of loose parts and art supplies: rocks, gems, stones, paint, ribbon, yarn, crayons, chalk, markers, pencils, foil, paper, tissue paper.
 Chaos!

 Part of my transformative journey in education is to vow to make art an integral part of every lesson…every part of learning.

-Through art, our students express themselves in ways that words do not allow.
+Through art, students express themselves in ways that words do not allow.
 Students grasp concepts through art.
-As a beginning artist (I believe we all have an artist deep inside), I’m allowing myself to take my time as I sketch or paint a picture to open up understanding to my students.
+As a beginning artist (I believe we all have an artist deep inside), I’m allowing myself to take my time as I sketch or paint a picture to show my own journey as an artist to my students.